 - Clean Lenses: of any plant debris that has accumulated during the fall and winter.
 See the bullet point above for how to clean your lenses.

 - Cut Wire: Edging existing or new mulch beds can sometimes result in cut wires.
 If you have cut wires, some or all of your lights will not work.
 We recommend flagging your property to prevent cut wires for these types of projects.

 Reset Your Outdoor Lighting Timer:

 Analog timers need adjusting to reflect the change of seasons.
 You can follow our quick video below or follow our step-by-step instructions.

 Request Landscape Lighting Maintenance or Repairs:

-Let our dedicated technicians service your lighting system.
-When you sign up for a maintenance program, they'll clean lenses, re-align fixtures, run thorough performance checks and more to get your system operating at its peak performance.
+Don't want to do-it-yourself?
+At McKay Lighting, we have a dedicated service team for maintenance and repair services to help keep your lighting system looking and performing its best.
+When you enroll in one of our maintenance programs, a service technician will clean lenses, re-align fixtures, run thorough performance checks, and more to get your system operating at its peak performance.

 Landscape Lighting Design Adjustments:

 Spring often brings landscape projects or home renovations.
 Any major changes to your property could impact your lighting design by leaving dark spots or unbalanced light.
 A designer can adjust your lighting design to reflect these changes.
 Depending on the scope of the project, it could be as simple as moving or adding a few fixtures.